You are listening to the Sean Hannity Radio Show Podcast.

 And I think he's mellowed.

-I mean, he's one of the most well read people I know.
+I mean, he's one of the most well-read people I know.

-He reads history, he reads novels, he writes them.
+He writes them.

 He's a very bright guy.